telerik/teststudio-docs/docs/automated-tests/load/advanced-topics/manage-windows-auth.md

 position: 0
 publish: false
 ---
+__Note__
+Currently the feature is not available in the product visually!!!
+It is hidden and not accessible for the customers!!!
+Redirect is added to avoid getting to the article online.

 # Manage Windows Authentication

 If the target application supports Windows Authentication, you can configure your load test to connect using a Windows Authentication identity.